You are hereEasy Beginner Grow Cannabis Guide w/ CFL Grow Lights | How to Grow Marijuana

 Remember, you can start out with fewer lights and light sockets(start with 2-3 per plant), and will only need to get more as you notice shadowy patches on your plants that aren't getting enough light.
 The great thing about all of the items needed for this technique is they can all be used in future grows, even if you decide not to continue with this method.
 For example, even if you end up getting HID lights eventually, you will always be able to use the CFLs for starting out new plants, or for adding additional side lights.

-You need about two 42w(150w incandescent equivalent) CFLs per plant to start.
+You need about 80w of CFLs per plant to start; I prefer to start with two 42w(150w incandescent equivalent) CFLs per plant

 These lights are easily found at the store or online.
 You can get lower or higher wattage bulbs, but I like bulbs close to the 40w range because they produce a lot of light, but are still a small, manageable size.